ahmz1833/Cross-Arch/README.md

    # mips - amd64 - s390x - armv7 - aarch64 - riscv64 - i386
    ```

+**Note: For Updating the Toolchain scripts, you can use the install script in 1.**

 ### Method B: Docker Installation

 *Best for: macOS (Standard) - Also maybe used for Linux*